 Our business will suffer if we are unable to raise additional funding.
 We continue to be dependent on our ability to raise money in the equity markets.
 There is no guarantee that we will continue to be successful in raising such funds.
 If we are unable to raise additional equity funds, we may be forced to discontinue or cease certain operations.
-We currently have sufficient operating capital to finance our operations into approximately the first quarter of 2004.
-With the addition of Plexus, we expect to consume cash at a rate equal to approximately \$235,000 per month.
+We currently have sufficient operation capital to finance our operations through approximately the first quarter of 2004.
+We consume cash at a rate equal to approximately \$165,000 per month.
 Our annual operating needs vary from year to year depending upon the amount of revenue generated through grants and licenses and the amount of projects we undertake, as well as the amount of resources we expend, in connection with acquisitions all of which may materially differ from year to year and may adversely affect our business.
-We had an increase in selling, general and administrative expenses in the second quarter of 2003 in connection with the preparation and negotiation of definitive documents for our purchase of substantially all of the assets of Plexus.
-We will require additional cash flows to integrate Plexus's business with our own.
+We anticipate an increase in selling, general and administrative expenses in the first and second quarters of 2003 in connection with the preparation and negotiation of definitive documents for our purchase of substantially all of the assets of Plexus Vaccines, Inc.

 Our stock price is, and we expect it to remain, volatile, which could limit investors' ability to sell stock at a profit.
 The volatile price of our stock makes it difficult for investors to predict the value of their investment, to sell shares at a profit at any given time, or to plan purchases and sales in advance.
 A variety of factors may affect the market price of our common stock.
 These include, but are not limited to:

-publicity regarding actual or potential clinical results relating to products under development by our competitors or us;

-- delay or failure in initiating, completing or analyzing pre-clinical or clinical trials or the unsatisfactory design or results of these trials; - o achievement or rejection of regulatory approvals by our competitors or us; - announcements of technological innovations or new commercial products by our competitors or us; - o developments concerning proprietary rights, including patents; - o developments concerning our collaborations; - o regulatory developments in the United States and foreign countries; - o economic or other crises and other external factors; - period-to-period fluctuations in our revenues and other results of operations; - o changes in financial estimates by securities analysts; and - o sales of our common stock.
+- o publicity regarding actual or potential clinical results relating to products under development by our competitors or us; - o delay or failure in initiating, completing or analyzing pre-clinical or clinical trials or the unsatisfactory design or results of these trials; - o achievement or rejection of regulatory approvals by our competitors or us: - o announcements of technological innovations or new commercial products by our competitors or us; - o developments concerning proprietary rights, including patents; - o developments concerning our collaborations; - o regulatory developments in the United States and foreign countries; - o economic or other crises and other external factors; - o period-to-period fluctuations in our revenues and other results of operations; - o changes in financial estimates by securities analysts; and - o sales of our common stock.